Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Introduction

 Feature extraction~\cite{ref_feature_selection} and dimensionality reduction remain key components for building interpretable and computationally efficient classification models.
 Similar chemometric approaches such as PLS-DA have been successfully applied in other domains, illustrating the value of interpretable low-dimensional representations.~\cite{RAJKO2024e35045}.
 Non-negative matrix factorization (NNMF or NMF) is a well-confirmed method to decompose non-negative data into representations based on collective parts~\cite{lee1999nmf}.
 Unlike unconstrained linear techniques such as Principal Component Analysis (PCA), NNMF step non-negativity bands, resulting in an interpretable low-rank string.
 This property makes NNMF especially suitable for medical image analysis, where the pixel density and derived features are inherently non-negative~\cite{ref_nmf_book}.

 In this work, we suggest a structured framework for brain tumor classification that combines NNMF-based feature extraction, statistical feature ranking, CNN-based classification, and diffusion-based feature purification for adversarial robustness.
 Firstly, MRI images are converted into non-negative feature matrices and decomposed using NNMF.
 The extracted components are statistically evaluated using metrics such as Area Under the Curve (AUC), Cohen's $d$, and hypothesis testing to identify the most spatial features.
 Then, a lightweight CNN classifier is trained on the selected feature subset.
 To improve robustness, a feature-space diffusion is introduced to affect structured noise injection, followed by a learned denoising network that borders the reverse diffusion operation.
 System performance is evaluated against strong adversarial attacks using AutoAttack~\cite{croce2020autoattack}, with the implementation adopted from the official public store~\cite{autoattack_repo}.
 The estimate compares baseline and defended models in terms of both clean precision and robust precision.
-The suggested path demonstrates that the combination of interpretable NNMF representations with lightweight deep models and diffusion-based purification provides competitive classification accuracy while improving robustness versus adversarial trouble.
+The suggested path demonstrates that the combination of interpretable NNMF representations with lightweight deep models and diffusion-based purification provides competitive classification accuracy while improving robustness versus adversarial attacks. { However, current methods, such as PCA, autoencoders, and transformer-based embeddings, likely lack interpretability in medical applications.
+In contrast, NNMF provides a parts-based representation that is proper to its non-negativity constraints, making it more suitable for modeling tumor structures in brain MRI images.
+Moreover, while many studies focus on improving classification accuracy, little attention has been paid to robustness to adversarial perturbations.
+This work aims to address this hole by merging diffusion-based feature denoising with interpretable feature extraction. }